Infertility Awareness Week – Raising infertility awareness and offering hope

 Not only can stress management help patients cope with an infertility diagnosis, it can also help them make informed decisions about their fertility treatment options and improve their mental and physical health.
 When a patient takes control of her stress, she feels more in control of her life as a whole.

-Our Dallas fertility clinical team realizes that not every stress management technique will work for every patient.
+Our Dallas IVF clinical team realizes that not every stress management technique will work for every patient.
 As a result, our fertility specialists recommend that patients try more than one technique to determine which one works best.

 Some patients find success with deep breathing exercises, which involve taking slow and deep breaths from the abdomen.
 Others find relief with progressive muscle relaxation, which involves tightening and relaxing the muscles from head to toe.